Vol. 03

 The completion of an extremely low-loss fiber approaching the theoretical limit.
 Even the world-renowned Bell Labs praised it as a "gift from God" and bowed their heads in admiration at the miraculous achievement.

-Researchers from around the world visit Fujikura to study the development of "extremely low-loss Optcal Fiber with 0.47 dB/km."
+Researchers from around the world visit Fujikura to learn about the company's development of an extremely low-loss Optical Fiber with a loss of 0.47 dB/km.
 These visits to Fujikura allow cutting-edge information from around the world to be gathered effortlessly.
-Thus, as if the "god of technology" had descended upon the heads of Fujikura's researchers, research and development gains momentum.
+As a result, it is as if the "god of technology" has descended upon the heads of Fujikura's researchers, and research and development gains momentum.
 And an even stronger tailwind begins to blow.

 VADの画像